Comparing Cash Back Credit Card Offers

 - If you shop often at U.S. grocery stores – A Blue Cash product is a good choice.

 - If you like the idea of maximizing rewards – A Discover it Cash Back or Chase Freedom might work best.

-- If you want to set it and forget it – With a Chase Freedom Unlimited or Bank of America Cash Rewards, you can earn cash back every time you make a purchase.
+- If you want to set it and forget it – With a Chase Freedom Unlimited or Capital One Quicksilver, you can earn cash back every time you make a purchase.

-- If you eat out often – A Wells Fargo Propel earns you 3% back at restaurants.
+- If you eat out often – A Savor or SavorOne earns you boosted cash back for dining and entertainment.

 - If you are disciplined – Can you only spend what you can afford to pay back?
 Then a cash back card is a good option.